tmtsoftware/csw/docs/src/main/apps/cswlocationagent.md

 ```
 csw-location-agent --name "redis" --command "redis-server /usr/local/etc/redis.conf" --port 6379
 ```
-Application will start redis server on port 6379(default redis port) and will register a TcpConnection for the same with Location Service
+Application will start redis server on port 6379 (default redis port) and will register a TcpConnection for the same with Location Service

 2.
 ```
 csw-location-agent --name "foo" --command "sleep 30"
 ```
 Application will sleep for 30 seconds.
-Then, will register a service named foo on a random port with Location Service.
+It will be registered as a service named foo on a random port with Location Service.
 Once sleep is over after 30 seconds, will unregister foo service.

 3.
 ```
 csw-location-agent --name "myHttpServiceAsTcp" --command "python -m SimpleHTTPServer 8080" --port 8080
 ```
 Application will start a simple HTTP service on port 8080.
-Then, will register myHttpServiceAsTcp as a TCP service with Location Service.
+This will register myHttpServiceAsTcp as a TCP service with Location Service.

 4.
 ```
 csw-location-agent --name "myHttpServiceAsHttp" --command "python -m SimpleHTTPServer 8080" --port 8080 --http "path"
 ```
 Application will start a simple HTTP service on port 8080.
-Then, will register myHttpServiceAsHttp as a Http service with provided path with Location Service.
+This will register myHttpServiceAsHttp as a Http service with provided path with Location Service.

 5.
 ```